AirenSoft/OvenMediaEngine/docs/rest-api/v1/virtualhost/application/stream/README.md

 		but ignored if persistent is true
 	## unusedStreamDeletionTimeoutMs
 		If no data is output during this period (if there is no viewer), the stream is deleted, but ignored if persistent is true
+	## ignoreRtcpSRTimestamp
+		No waits RTCP SR and start stream immediately
 ```

 </details>